aws-ia/terraform-aws-route53-recovery-controller/README.md

   name         = "mycoolapp.com."
 }
 ```
-Currently, this module supports active/passive for applications across Regions.
-The active Region is determined by your `provider` block or by `var.primary_cell_region`.
-(See "Inputs", later in this document.)

-The example shown previously configures the following:
+The example shown configures the following:
 * A recovery cluster with a single control panel.
 * One routing control per Region.
 * Safety rules.
 The default is one, but you can declare more than one.
 * One Route 53 health check per routing control.
 * Route 53 alias records for each load balancer for the domain specified.

+Currently, this module supports active/passive for applications across Regions.
+The active Region is determined by your `provider` block or by `var.primary_cell_region`.
+(See "Inputs", later in this document.)

 ## Adding a new service